byuflowlab/Aeroelasticity.jl/docs/src/developer.md

 nothing #hide
 ```

-To indicate whether our mode uses in-place or out-of-place functions, we define a new method for the [`inplaceness`](@ref) function.
+To indicate whether our mode uses in-place or out-of-place functions, we define a new method for the [`AerostructuralDynamics.inplaceness`](@ref) function.
 In general, for performance reasons, in-place functions are preferred.
 The one exception is for models with small amounts of state variables, in which case the preferred approach is to use static arrays with out-of-place functions.
 For this model, we use the latter approach.

 ```@example developer
 inplaceness(::Type{MyTypicalSection}) = OutOfPlace()
 nothing #hide
 ```

-To indicate mass matrix properties, we define a new method for the [`mass_matrix_type`](@ref) function.
+To indicate mass matrix properties, we define a new method for the [`AerostructuralDynamics.mass_matrix_type`](@ref) function.

 ```@example developer
 mass_matrix_type(::Type{MyTypicalSection}) = Linear()